KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/thunder-manifestation.md

 ## Attacks

 Like Specters, the Thunder Manifestation has a "Fury" bar which is initially empty.
-In its passive state, the Thunder Manifestation only unleashes strike probes and occasional shockwaves that increase its' fury if the player is caught in them.
+In its passive state, the Thunder Manifestation only unleashes strike probes and occasional shockwaves that increase its fury if the player is caught in them.

 ### While not Enraged: